 Clear branches

-Branches can easily snap or break off and cause damage during strong winds, so prune any trees on your home in advance.
+Branches can easily snap or break off and cause damage during strong winds.
+Prune any trees close to your home before the storm hits.

-You should hire a professional tree surgeon if you have big trees or can't do this yourself.
+You should hire a professional tree surgeon if you have big trees or can't do it yourself.

 Park your car safely

-Park your car in a safe place, such as a garage.
+Park your car in a safe place, like a garage.
 Avoid parking underneath trees, tiles or anything that can become loose debris in the wind.

-This is especially important if flooding is forecast – read our guide on how to prepare for flooding.
+This is especially important if flooding is on the forecast!
+Read our guide on how to prepare for flooding.

 Prepare a home emergency kit

-We recommend putting together a home emergency kit in advance in case there are power cuts or any other domestic emergencies.
+We’d suggest putting together a home emergency kit in case there are power cuts or any other emergencies.
 Keep it somewhere accessible.

 - a torch